colin-scott/colin-scott.github.com/source/_posts/2014-03-30-what-distinguishes-distributed-computing-from-parallel-computing.markdown

 categories:
 ---

-This weekend I came across a [statement](http://aphyr.com/posts/285-call-me-maybe-riak) in [Aphyr's](https://twitter.com/aphyr) excellent
+I recently came across a [statement](http://aphyr.com/posts/285-call-me-maybe-riak) in [Aphyr's](https://twitter.com/aphyr) excellent
 [Jepsen](http://aphyr.com/tags/jepsen) blog series that caught my eye:

-   "In a very real sense, [network] partitions are just really big windows of concurrency."
+> "In a very real sense, [network] partitions are just really big windows of concurrency."

 This statement seems to imply that distributed systems are "equivalent" to parallel (single-machine) computing systems, for the following reason: partitions,